-If you haven’t supervised a learner driver before, there are legal requirements that you must know about before you start.
+If you haven’t supervised a learner driver before, there are legal requirements you must know about before you start.
 There are also a number of other things to consider before your learner gets behind the wheel.

 Use the checklist below to confirm that you and your learner driver are ready to drive.

 Starting with a Keys2drive free lesson is an excellent way for you both to prepare.
-A Keys2drive accredited driving instructor can coach you in getting started and help you both ‘hit the target’ - six months on P plates with zero harm.
+A Keys2drive accredited driving instructor can coach you in getting started and help you both ‘hit the target’ - six months on P-plates with zero harm.

-- I know I can legally supervise a learner driver.
-(Check licensing requirements for your state or territory).
+- I know I can legally supervise a learner driver (check licensing requirements for your state or territory).

 - My learner and I each have our driver’s licence with us, it’s current, and we are complying with our licence conditions.

-- Our car is road worthy and registered.
+- Our car is roadworthy and registered.

 - I know the conditions on my car insurance that apply while my learner is driving.

-- We have L plates correctly positioned on the front and back of our car.
+- We have L-plates correctly positioned on the front and back of our car.

-- The learner has their Logbook (as required), and I have read and understand the instructions and advice.
+- The learner has their logbook (as required), and I have read and understand the instructions and advice.

-- We have both had enough sleep.
+- We both have had enough sleep.
 Ask your learner how much sleep they’ve had in the last 48 hours if you’re not sure.

 - We both feel calm and we have enough time.